Local government in Tamil Nadu: Rural Local Bodies

 The rural local bodies are classified into District panchayats, Panchayat unions, and Village panchayats.

 District panchayats form the upper tier of the panchayat system, and is responsible for the developmental administration of the rural areas in a district.
 It consists of ward members elected from various villages in its jurisdiction, who are presided by chairperson, who is indirectly elected by its ward members.
 As of 2025, there are 31 district panchayats in this state except for the district of Chennai, with the respective District collectors serving as the ex-officio chairman of the District rural development agency.

 Panchayat unions consist of a group of village panchayats, and serve as a link between the villages and the district administration at the taluk level.
 The union council consists of elected ward members from the villages, headed by a chairperson, who is elected indirectly by the ward members of the council.
 As of 2025, the state has 388 panchayat unions.

 Village panchayats form the last level of the local governance structure.
-The panchayat president is the executive authority in the panchayat, and is reponsible for convening the Gram sabha, a discussion open to all residents of the village, at least four times an year.
+The panchayat president is the executive authority in the panchayat, and is responsible for convening the Gram sabha, a discussion open to all residents of the village, at least four times an year.
 As of 2025, there are about 12,620 village panchayats in this state.